Copyright © 2015-2026 Michael P. Loucks

 "REIT?"

 "A Real Estate Investment Trust," I replied.
 "It's a tax-advantaged way to own real estate for investment purposes.
-Basically, it's a legal structure to avoid double taxation by paying out the bulk of the profits as dividends to the shareholders.
+Basically, it's a legal structure designed to avoid double taxation by paying out the bulk of profits as dividends to shareholders.
 It's much easier to manage the costs associated with owning and operating rental properties that way, without incurring additional tax liability."

 "Can anyone set one up?"
 Archie asked.

-"Yes, but there are rules you have to follow such that an individual cannot simply set one up for themselves.
+"Yes, but there are rules you have to follow, such that an individual cannot simply set one up for themselves.
 I'll need to have a hundred shareholders, plus follow the 5/50 rule, which means that any group of five investors cannot hold more than fifty percent of the shares.
 I'll invite all of you to invest, and the minimum will be low."

 "A hundred investors?"
 Jack asked.
 "How?"